 Yes.
 Flower Mound parks remain open to use the trails and walking paths.
-However, the park playgrounds are closed and you’re asked to only visit the park with your immediate family and practice social distancing from others to help prevent the spread of COVID-19.
+However, you’re asked to practice social distancing from others to help prevent the spread of COVID-19.

 Can I still order takeout or delivery from restaurants?

 Yes.
 Restaurants and bars can continue to provide takeout and delivery services.
-Dine-in is closed at all Texas restaurants.
-Visit www.flower-mound.com/restaurants for a list of current services offered by local restaurants.
+Visit www.flower-mound.com/restaurants for a list of Flower Mound restaurants.

 Can I get groceries or packages delivered to my home?